 generated_prompt = meta_prompt(

-"Extract action items (to-dos) from a meeting email "
+"Extract action items (to-do items) from a meeting email "

-"and format them as JSON with owner, deadline, and priority"
+"and format as JSON with owner, deadline, and priority"

 )